New Labor-Based Grading Trend

 • Complete one writing exercise (200-500 words)

-• Complete the final assignment.
+• Complete the final assignment

-• Complete the required Engagements Experience.
+• Complete the required engagements experience

 To earn an A, students must do all of the above plus:

-• Miss no more than one class.
+• Miss no more than one class

-• Post a response to the reading of at least 200 words for any missed classes within 3 days of the missed class.
+• Post a response to the reading of at least 200 words for any missed classes within 3 days of the missed class

-• Submit no more than three late assignments within three days of the deadline.
+• Submit no more than three late assignments within three days of the deadline

-• Complete all the writing exercises.
+• Complete all the writing exercises

-• Miss no more than one homework assignment.
+• Miss no more than one homework assignment

-• Participate in class discussions (this means coming to class having read the texts and prepared to discuss them), workshops, and the occasional in-class writing exercise.
+• Participate in class discussions (this means coming to class having read the texts and prepared to discuss them), workshops, and the occasional in-class writing exercise

 Robbins demands that students complete readings before coming to class and be prepared to discuss them in detail.
-“This also requires having relevant documents open on your devices (when you are noticeably looking at non-class materials or chatting, I make note of it and factor it into your final grade.”
+“This also requires having relevant documents open on your devices (when you are noticeably looking at non-class materials or chatting, I make note of it and factor it into your final grade.)”
 She emphasizes that the quality of class participation factors into students’ grades.

 To make sure students are doing the reading, Robbins conducts two “surprise reading quizzes” over the course of the term.

 Otherwise, Robbins is willing to cut students some slack.
 If students submit a substandard assignment, they get to make it up.
 But only once.
-Future substandard assignments get a 0.
+Future substandard assignments get a zero.
 She does not define what constitutes a “substandard” work product.

-Students who do not participate regularly in class automatically receive a minus added to their final grade (A-, B-, C-, etc.).
+Students who do not participate regularly in class automatically receive a minus added to their final grade (A-, B-, C-, etc.)

 Advocates of labor-based grading argue that it lays out clear expectations of the work effort demanded of students and does not result in grade inflation.

-We do think that this grading measure is worthy of attention by the Board of Visitors.
+This grading measure is worthy of attention by the Board of Visitors.
 Board members should be curious to know how prevalent labor-based grading is, the grade distribution of courses in which the method is employed, whether students expend more effort or less than in other classes, and whether the practice elevates or diminishes expectations of academic excellence.

 2.3 3 votes